ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ### `LdrpDrainWorkQueue`

-The `LdrpDrainWorkQueue` function is responsible for the [high-level synchronization of the loader](#high-level-loader-synchronization).
+The `LdrpDrainWorkQueue` function is responsible for the [high-level synchronization of the loader](#high-level-loader-synchronization) and for [helping to process work when it is immediately available](code/windows/loadlibrary-concurrent-work/README.md).
 See the [Parallel Loader Overview](#parallel-loading-overview) section for contextual information.

 ```c
 // Variable names are my own